-What can be madder than a morning spent whizzing around the countryside looking for follies!
+What can be madder than a morning spent whizzing around the countryside looking for Sussex follies?
 And for those that don’t know, a folly is an expensive if small ornamental building built with no practical purpose in mind.
 With that description in mind, perhaps not all of Mad Jack’s follies are really follies at all, but I digress.
 Let’s start at the beginning.
 Who was Mad Jack?

 John Mad Jack Fuller 1757 – 1834

 Mad Jack Fuller was born in Hampshire and educated at Eton.
 In 1777 he inherited his uncle’s Sussex estate Rose Hill (which is now known as Brightling Park) and his Jamaican plantations.
 A philanthropist at heart, he was elected several times as an MP and is alleged to have spent prodigious amounts bribing the electors!
 He was later High Sheriff of Sussex and a captain in the Volunteer Sussex Yeomanry Cavalry as well as a founding member and passionate supporter of the Royal Institute.
 He also financed the building of the Belle Tout lighthouse at Beachy Head and was a supporter of Eastbourne Lifeboats.

 What made him mad?

 Of his madder antics, he allegedly always travelled to London on his own in a coach and six (horses) and with all the outriders in full regalia and was apparently suspended from parliament for calling the Speaker, “an insignificant little fellow in a wig”.
 He also bought Bodiam Castle to save it from ruin.
 But most of all, rumours and legends abound about Mad Jack and his lifestyle, not least because he left some very visible reminders in the form of a number of follies to be found in and around Brightling in East Sussex.